Brian-Yee/brian-yee.github.io/_posts/2019-11-19-game-of-life.markdown

 God that never gets boring to me.
 There's something so mesmerizing about the expansion and contraction of certain shapes.
-I find it totally amazing to see how sometimes when you are sure the simulation is going to fizzle out.
+I find it totally amazing to see how sometimes when you are sure the simulation is going to fizzle out it rallies to a beautiful symmetric form to live on.
 Is this always the case?
 No, I'm simply saying

 <p style="text-align:center">
     <img alt="Life uhh finds a way." src="../images/game-of-life/goldblum.gif">